sjilss/h264_qdct_ptc/README.md

 For message extraction tool:
 The source video material is an h.264 video stream.
-The output is raw YUV 4:2:0 data files..
+The output is raw YUV 4:2:0 data files.